QB Drew Lock is excited he’s a Seahawk. Should you be?

 It’s not that there isn’t raw talent there — Carroll was sincere when he said the Seahawks were high on Lock entering the 2019 NFL draft.
 But the results have been shaky.
 Real shaky.
 And the idea of Lock leading this team back into playoff contention seems dubious.

 This isn’t to say that the Seahawks are “punting” on next season.
 Nor is it to say that Lock will be the definitive starter.
-But Carroll and Schneider are bullish on him, with Schneider saying last week — “we have a ton of faith in Drew.
+But Carroll and Schneider are bullish on him, with Schneider saying last week: “We have a ton of faith in Drew.
 We’re excited about it.
 We’re excited about a change of scenery for him.”

 We’ll see if he can deliver.

-These past 10 years may go down as the greatest decade of football the Seahawks have ever produced.
+These past 10 years might go down as the greatest decade of football the Seahawks have ever produced.
 One Super Bowl, two trips to the Big Game, eight playoff appearances, a plethora of future Hall of Famers — all headlined by a quarterback who will go down as an all-time great.
 This town has been spoiled — and it’s likely to be reminded of that in the rudest way possible.

 Drew Lock comes off as a guy you want to root for regardless of what jersey he’s wearing.
 And everyone loves a great redemption story.
 Would be great to see him overcome the odds, but for now, those odds are stacked against him.